wolf99/win-config/README.md

 This can be the same or different to the Windows username and password.

-The password will need to be re-entered every time WSL restarts, so ti shoulld be memorable.
+The password will need to be re-entered every time WSL restarts, so it shoulld be memorable.

 ## Windows 10 :keycap_ten: